TL;DR

 2. Content — copy, images, video, screenshots, alt text, OG cards

-3. Comms — channel posts, press, support replies queued, internal Slack channel
+3. Comms — channel posts, press, support replies queued, internal channel

-4. Analytics — tracking pixels, UTM links, GA4 events, conversion API
+4. Analytics — tracking pixels, UTM links, GA4 key events, conversion API

 - One-line description

-- "Can't-fail" flag if launch shouldn't proceed without it
+- "Can't-fail" flag if launch should not proceed without it

-- A rollback decision tree — if X breaks, do Y
+- A rollback decision tree — if X breaks, the named owner does Y

 Recommended output structure

-A grouped table per section, with can’t-fail items at the top.
-Two short walkthrough scripts (D-1 and morning-of) at the end.
-A one-page printable.
-Keep “during launch” items separate; those are reactive, not pre-check.
+A grouped table per section with can’t-fail items pinned to the top.
+Two short walkthrough scripts (D-1 and morning-of) at the end, and a one-page version you can print.
+Keep “during launch” items separate from the pre-check list — those are reactive (replying to comments, watching the dashboard, deciding whether to push paid), not things to tick off before you go live.

 How to check the output is usable

-- Every can’t-fail item has an owner and a verification step
+- Every can’t-fail item has a named owner and a verification step (not just “configured”)

-- Rollback decision tree names who decides, not just what the trigger is
+- The rollback decision tree names who decides and the numeric trigger, not just what breaks

 Common mistakes

-- No analytics check.
-You launch blind for the first 4 hours
+- No analytics check — you launch blind for the first four hours and cannot tell which channel converted.

-- Cross-platform inconsistency.
-Different screenshot here, different headline there, audience confused
+- Cross-platform inconsistency — a different screenshot here, a different headline there, and the audience loses the thread.

-- No support coverage plan.
-Comments, DMs, and tickets pile up
+- No support coverage plan — comments, DMs, and tickets pile up while the maker is heads-down.

-- Owner gaps.
-“Marketing” is not an owner; a name is
+- Owner gaps — “Marketing” is not an owner; a person’s name is.

 FAQ

 - How long before launch should I build this?
-5-7 days.
-Less, and you discover gaps; more, and the checklist drifts from reality.
+5–7 days.
+Sooner and you discover real gaps with time to fix them; later and the checklist drifts from the live state of the product.

 - What about a soft launch?
-Most of the items still apply, plus a “monitor and decide whether to push” item.
+Most items still apply, plus a “monitor and decide whether to push wider” item and a clear metric for that decision.

-- Should the checklist live in Notion or paper?
+- Should the checklist live in Notion or on paper?
 Both.
-Checked off in Notion for the team, printed for you.
+Checked off in Notion (or a shared doc) so the team sees status, printed for the person running the walkthrough so nothing depends on a tab being open.

 Related